-To search and select additional biospecimens, click the Search Inventory link.
+(Optional) To search and select additional biospecimens, click the Search Inventory link.

 The Search Samples and Worklists page appears.

 If you want to search and select biospecimens that are associated with a personal worklist:

 Click the Search Worklist tab.

 In the Worklist Name box, type the name of the personal worklist, and click Search.
 Note: You can type a partial or full name of the worklist.
 A list of worklists that match your search criteria appears.